rsysadmin-com/zammad_installer/README.md

 # generate elf signed passwordless certificate
 openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 \
-    -subj "/C=US/ST=Denial/L=Springfield/O=Dis/CN=server" \
+    -subj "/C=CH/ST=Denial/L=Zug/O=Dis/CN=server" \
     -keyout $ssl_key -out $ssl_crt

 ```
-...or just let the script run as it comes out-of-the-box and simply adjust the path to your own certificates on your zammad_ssl.conf file once the install process is completed, which is what I do.
+...or just let the script run as it comes out-of-the-box and simply adjust the path to your own certificates on your `zammad_ssl.conf` file once the install process is completed, which is what I do.

 The Zammad installer will not check for any proxy settings and will continue assuming that your system can access the web.
 It is a common mistake to forget this previous step if needed within your organization.

 ## btw
-Please make sure that your hostname is a FQDN and is added to your DNS or /etc/hosts file.
+Please make sure that your hostname is a FQDN and is added to your DNS or `/etc/hosts` file.
 nginx will be configured for you using that FQDN.
 Run:
 ```